actonmass/actonmass.org/_issues/housing.md

       communities.
-While there is a shortage of housing available to bring a true end to the housing crisis, the shortage is due to loopholes in the law that allow land speculation and displacement in the interest of profit, as well as systemic underfunding of public housing."
+While there is a shortage of housing available to bring a true end to the housing crisis, the shortage is due to loopholes in the law that allow land speculation and displacement in the interest of profit, as well as the systematic underfunding of public housing in favor of public-private partnerships that "
-  - title: Is there anything the Legislature can do to protect tenants after the eviction moratorium ends?
+  - title: Is there anything the Legislature can do to protect tenants now that the eviction moratorium has ended?
-    text: "**Yes.** While the eviction moratorium, which expires on October 17, is preventing the wave of evictions right now, it's a temporary solution to a long-term problem.
+    text: "**Yes.** The statewide eviction moratorium expired on October 17, and while the federal CDC moratorium is preventing the expected spike in evictions from taking place at the moment, it's a temporary solution to a long-term problem.
 We need a full ban on evictions that lasts the length of the pandemic and tenant protections, such as lifting the ban on rent control and an end to no-fault evictions."